apache/maven-site/content/markdown/faq-unoffical.md

 ### The snapshot version of the plugin is not updated in the snapshot repo, What should I do to update my copy of the plugin?

-If the plugin in the snapshot repo is not yet updated.
-The only way to update it is to check out the source from SVN and build it.
+If the plugin in the snapshot repo is not yet updated, the only way to update it is to check out the source and build it.

 ### Is there a way to get Maven to report the number of compile errors found?